sapphonie/sapphonie/README.md

 - [MGEMod](https://github.com/sapphonie/MGEMod) - 1v1 mod for TF2 - Originally by Lange VanCamp

 ### My unmaintained projects include:
 - Everything else on my GitHub.
+Most of the recent stuff here still works though!

 You can reach me at https://sappho.io/contact, and my pronouns are fae/faer, she/her, they/them, and xe/xer.